kuiper2000/Objective_Analysis/_sources/Chapter0/The_Pattern.md

 :::{admonition} Two principles, one curve
 :class: note
-This is the **same Gaussian** that Week 1-3 derives from Gauss's 1809 argument — and the two derivations share no assumptions at all.
+This is the **same Gaussian** that Weeks 1-3 derive from Gauss's 1809 argument — and the two derivations share no assumptions at all.

 - **Gauss:** *postulate that the sample mean is the maximum-likelihood estimate of the true value.* That forces $f'/f$ to be linear, which is a differential equation, whose solution is the Gaussian.
 - **Maximum entropy:** *postulate nothing beyond a known mean and variance, and assume as little as possible otherwise.* That is a constrained optimization, whose solution is the Gaussian.